Creating Arrays

 Raises:

-TypeError – Raised if start or stop is not a float or int or if length is not an int
+• TypeError – Raised if start or stop is not a float or a pdarray, or if num is not an int, or if endpoint is not a bool, or if dtype is anything other than None or float64, or axis is not an integer.

 Examples